sgumerrabbani/SOFE3980U-Lab4/README.md

 Compare accuracy, recall, and precision by describing the interpretation of each of them.
 Using examples shows applications in which one of them is more important than the others.

 ## Deliverables
-1. The code of the three tasks
+1. A GitHub link of the code of the three tasks
 2. Report about the discussion part and the results of the tasks